garrettsutula/prompt-cli/README.md

 # prompt-cli
 A cli tool for organzing and running prompts agains the [VoltaML Fast Stable Diffusion](https://github.com/VoltaML/voltaML-fast-stable-diffusion) API and [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui) websocket API.

+🚧 TODO: Currently hacked together to do combinatorial prompt generation for all wildcards in a prompt w/ txt2txt ws api.

 ## Project Structure
 ```
 .